pachyderm/pachyderm/doc/reference/pipeline_spec.md

 Cron inputs allow you to trigger pipelines based on time.
 A Cron input is based on the Unix utility called `cron`.
-When you create a pipeline with one or more Cron Inputs, `pachd` creates a repo for each of them.
-When a cron input triggers, that is when the present time satisfies its spec, `pachd` commits a single file, named by the current [RFC 3339 timestamp](https://www.ietf.org/rfc/rfc3339.txt) to the repo which contains the time which satisfied the spec.
+When you create a pipeline with one or more Cron inputs, `pachd` creates a repo for each of them.
+The start time for Cron input is specified in its spec.
+When a Cron input triggers,
+`pachd` commits a single file, named by the current [RFC 3339 timestamp](https://www.ietf.org/rfc/rfc3339.txt) to the repo which contains the time which satisfied the spec.